Bush Creek (New Hope River tributary)

 Bush Creek is a 5.76 mi long 3rd order tributary to the New Hope River in North Carolina.
 Bush Creek joins the New Hope River within the B. Everett Jordan Lake Reservoir.

-Course
+Course and watershed

 Bush Creek rises on the Pokeberry Creek divide in Farrington Village, North Carolina.
 Bush Creek then flows northeast and then turns southeast to meet New Hope River in the B. Everett Jordan Lake Reservoir in Chatham County.

-Watershed

 Bush Creek drains 12.09 sqmi of area, receives about 47.3 in/year of precipitation, has a topographic wetness index of 405.13, and has an average water temperature of 15.07 °C. The watershed is 52% forested.